Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Experiments

 \textbf{Evaluation metrics.} We choose three metrics to quantitatively evaluate the performance of attack methods: attack success rate (ASR), average queries (AQ), and median queries (MQ).
 Attack success rate (ASR) is defined as the proportion of faces that are successfully attacked.
 Here, a successful attack is to classify fake faces as real faces.
 Average queries (AQ) and median queries (MQ) are only calculated over successful attacks, following~\cite{SignFlip} and~\cite{RayS}.

-\textbf{Implementation details.} We use Retinaface~\cite{retinaface} to detect and crop faces and follow the open-source PyDeepFakeDet\footnote{https://github.com/wangjk666/PyDeepFakeDet/blob/main/DATASET.md} for preprocessing.
+\textbf{Implementation details.} We use Retinaface~\cite{retinaface} to detect and crop faces and follow the open-source PyDeepFakeDet\footnote{\url{https://github.com/wangjk666/PyDeepFakeDet/blob/main/DATASET.md}} for preprocessing.
 For the cropped face, the model resizes it to an image shape and then uses it as the model's input.
 For decision-based attacks, we set the maximum perturbation of each pixel to be $\epsilon=0.05$ and the maximum query budget is 10,000.
 Since these attacks are initialized with randomness, it is easy to cause the attack to fail, so we choose to use the same real face as the initialization if the attack allows.
 For cross-task perturbation initialization, the cosine similarity of intermediate layer features is interpolated to the same dimension.
 Here, $K=10$, $\gamma=1.75$, $\xi=0.031$, and $p=0.999$.
 In the frequency decision-based attack, the attack ends when $\epsilon \geq \epsilon'$ or the query reaches the maximum number of queries.